 JH: We announced ”…the lives we live” with new works by two artists.
 Alan Phelan’s The Possibility of an Archive (2015) consisted of a scrolling projection that revealed the categorizations of patients confined in the asylum over the years.
 Justine McDonnell, a recent graduate in Fine Art, performed Breaking the Rule of Silence (2016) in the basement of the Clock Tower.

 Over the past five years, a greater awareness has emerged about Grangegorman’s rich and complex history through the lens of art.
 There are six pathways in which artists and art workers could participate in “…the lives we live.”
 The PAWG commissioned a number of bespoke, “legacy” works, which are now coming to fruition.
-One is Alexandra Carr’s Solaris Nexum, a physical sculpture that will cascade down a four-story atrium in TU Dublin’s new academic hub.
+One is Alexandra Carr’s Solaris Nexum, a physical sculpture that will cascade down the atrium in TU Dublin’s new Central Quad.
 Another, Garrett Phelan’s THE GOLDEN BANDSTAND—Sculpture, references the creative approach taken by one of Ireland’s most esteemed leaders in psychiatry, Dr. Lalor.
 It will be situated among meadow grasses on one of the green spaces, beside an innovation center called the Greenway Hub, close to the primary school and HSE Primary Care Centre.
 This functional artwork will only reveal its meaning through people’s engagement with it, and few doubt that it will attract lots of locals as well as visitors from afar.

 BM: What about some of the ephemeral, less expected projects?